There's a "stablecoin invasion" happening. Will this price-stabilized virtual currency be the next big thing to disrupt the crypto space?

-As long as the economy of the country a stablecoin is pegged to stays stable, it is guaranteed that the value of the coin will not fluctuate either.
-This means even if the entire cryptocurrency economy collapsed and Bitcoin went down to $0, it would not affect a fiat-backed stablecoin at all.
+As long as the economy of the country a stablecoin is pegged to stays stable, it is guaranteed that the value of a properly collateralized coin will not fluctuate either.
+This means even if the entire cryptocurrency economy collapsed and the price of Bitcoin went down to $0, it would not affect a fiat-backed stablecoin at all.

 Types of fiat-collaterized stablecoins

-The most popular stablecoin is Tether (USDT), which is currently the 9th largest cryptocurrency by market capitalization and has the highest daily trading volumes of any cryptocurrency, just after Bitcoin.
+The most popular stablecoin is Tether (USDT), which is currently the third-largest cryptocurrency by market capitalization and has the highest daily trading volumes of any cryptocurrency, including Bitcoin.

-For this reason, many new fiat-collateralized stablecoins have risen up in attempt to take Tether’s place.
+For this reason, many new fiat-collateralized stablecoins have risen up in an attempt to take Tether’s place.

-Two USD-backed stablecoins have been approved and regulated by the New York State Department of Financial Services — further proof this stablecoin invasion beginning to take off.
-The Paxos Standard (PAX) and the Gemini Dollar (GUSD) became the world’s first regulated cryptocurrencies in September, 2018.
+Two USD-backed stablecoins have been approved and regulated by the New York State Department of Financial Services — further proof this stablecoin invasion is beginning to take off.
+The Paxos Standard (PAX) and the Gemini Dollar (GUSD) became the world’s first regulated cryptocurrencies in September 2018.

 Holders of commodity-backed stablecoins essentially hold a tangible asset that has real value — something most cryptocurrencies do not have.
 These commodities even have the potential to appreciate in value over time, which gives increased incentive for people to hold and use these coins.

 In the case of commodity-collateralized stablecoins, anyone in the world could conceivably invest in precious metals like gold, or even real estate in Switzerland.
-These kinds of assets have generally only been reserved for the wealthy, but stablecoins open up new possibilities of investments to average individuals globally.
+Some of these kinds of assets have generally only been reserved for the wealthy, but stablecoins open up new possibilities of investments to average individuals globally.